kharaazyan/BankingSystemV2.0/README.md

-Below is a **longer and more detailed README** in **English**, including more information about the system's functionality, file structure, secret passcodes for admin, and how fees work for different user statuses (Arca, Visa, Premium).
-Feel free to edit it to match your exact project setup.

----

 # Banking System V2.0

 A **C++** command-line banking application that demonstrates **user registration**, **login**, **fund transfers**, **advanced account actions**, and **logging**.
 This project aims to practice concepts such as **file handling**, **OOP design**, **encapsulation**, and **basic encryption** of user passwords.